 IoT in various sectors/ use cases:

 In agriculture space, internet of things is facilitating solutions that are coming thick and fast, affordable and accessible.
 There are companies like Zenatix that is working towards energy efficiency and electricity management using IoT and big data.
-The ability to capture huge amounts of data on wind, temperature and moisture is also allowing us to analyse the patterns and helping in combating the climate change.
+The ability to capture huge amounts of data on wind, temperature and moisture is also allowing us to analyze the patterns and help in combating the climate change.

 Healthcare is another sector which is witnessing a booming involvement of IoT.
-Whether in the form of 3D printing, fitness and preventive healthcare, many products are taking the centre stage.
-Emergence of internet of things is healthcare sector has raised hopes in both urban and rural areas.
+Whether in the form of 3D printing, fitness, and preventive healthcare, many products are taking the centre stage.
+The emergence of the internet of things is healthcare sector has raised hopes in both urban and rural areas.
 Wearable connected device, remote patient monitoring, clinical trial applications are some of the ways IoT is revolutionizing healthcare space.